bitpaket/docs/docs/help/manage-pakets.md

 * You cannot create paket less than 5 chars.
 * You cannot create paket contains invalid (unicode?) characters.
 Only lowercase, simple latin alphabet including dash (-) and numbers allowed.
 * You cannot create some reserved words such as *admin, test, dev, ...*
 * You cannot create already created paket name.
-Each paket name is a global identifier and can be already reserved by someone else
+Each paket name is a global identifier and it may be already reserved by someone else

 ![paket_create](./images/pakets_create.png)